lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 }
 ~~~

-A CSR MAY contain one or more instance of `AttestAttribute` to allow,
+A CSR MAY contain one or more instances of `AttestAttribute`.
-for example a key attestation
+This allows for example a key attestation
 asserting the storage properties of the private key as well as a platform
+attestation.
-attestation asserting the firmware version and other general properties
+A platform attestation would assert the firmware version and other general properties
+of the device.
-of the device, or multiple key attestations signed by certificate chains
+Additionally, multiple key attestations could be present, signed by certificate chains
-on different cryptographic algorithms.
+on that use different cryptographic algorithms.

 ##  AttestStatement